-According to the register kept by the Company for the purposes of Section 164 of the Companies Act 1967 (the Act), no director who held office at the end of the financial period had interests in shares, debentures, warrants or share options of the Company, or of related corporations either at the beginning of the financial period, or date of appointment if later, or at the end of the financial period.
+According to the register kept by the Company for the purposes of Section 164 of the Companies Act 1967 ('the Act'), no director who held office at the end of the financial year (including those held by their spouses and infant children) had interests in shares, debentures, warrants or share options of the Company, or of related corporations either at the beginning of the financial year or at the end of the financial year.

-Neither at the end of, nor at any time during the financial period, was the Company a party to any arrangement whose objects are, or one of whose objects is, to enable the directors of the Company to acquire benefits by means of the acquisition of shares in or debentures of the Company or any other body corporate.
+Neither at the end of, nor at any time during the financial year, was the Company a party to any arrangement whose objects are, or one of whose objects is, to enable the directors of the Company to acquire benefits by means of the acquisition of shares in or debentures of the Company or any other body corporate.